 In the case of the House of Fraser, Mike Ashley is able to decide not only which stores to keep open, but also renegotiate the leases of the remaining stores.
 It looks as if the landlords will suffer much of the burden for the restructure of the company and, like all landlords, they will need to consider whether the House of Fraser offer sufficient returns to continue to be tenants of their properties, or if they would prefer to find new tenants in what is possibly the most difficult time for the high street.

-For more information on our Business services click here.
+For more information on Commercial Property click here.